About College Football Playoffs

 2022-2023: Georgia Bulldogs

-Alabama and Clemson have dominated the CFP era, with Georgia emerging as a recent powerhouse.
+Alabama has dominated the CFP era, with Georgia and Ohio State emerging as recent powerhouses.

 College Football Playoff Schedule and Ticket Prices